bodrick/awesome/TOPICS.md

 *   [CorentinTh/it-tools](https://github.com/CorentinTh/it-tools) - Collection of handy online tools for developers, with great UX.

-## frontend

-*   [CorentinTh/it-tools](https://github.com/CorentinTh/it-tools) - Collection of handy online tools for developers, with great UX.
-*   [LeCoupa/awesome-cheatsheets](https://github.com/LeCoupa/awesome-cheatsheets) - 👩‍💻👨‍💻 Awesome cheatsheets for popular programming languages, frameworks and development tools.
-They include everything you should know in one single file.
-*   [ionic-team/ionic-framework](https://github.com/ionic-team/ionic-framework) - A powerful cross-platform UI toolkit for building native-quality iOS, Android, and Progressive Web Apps with HTML, CSS, and JavaScript.
-*   [vitejs/vite](https://github.com/vitejs/vite) - Next generation frontend tooling.
-It's fast!
-*   [wbkd/webpack-starter](https://github.com/wbkd/webpack-starter) - ✨ A lightweight foundation for your next webpack based frontend project.
-*   [thedaviddias/Front-End-Performance-Checklist](https://github.com/thedaviddias/Front-End-Performance-Checklist) - 🎮 The only Front-End Performance Checklist that runs faster than the others
-*   [nystudio107/annotated-webpack-config](https://github.com/nystudio107/annotated-webpack-config) - This is the companion github repo for the "An Annotated webpack 4 Config for Frontend Web Development" article.
-*   [johndatserakis/koa-vue-notes-web](https://github.com/johndatserakis/koa-vue-notes-web) - 🤓 This is a simple SPA built using Koa as the backend, Vue as the first frontend, and React as the second frontend.
-Features MySQL integration, user authentication, CRUD note actions, and Vuex store modules.
-*   [pod4g/hiper](https://github.com/pod4g/hiper) - 🚀 A statistical analysis tool for performance testing
-*   [iview/iview](https://github.com/iview/iview) - A high quality UI Toolkit built on Vue.js 2.0
-*   [bencodezen/vue-enterprise-boilerplate](https://github.com/bencodezen/vue-enterprise-boilerplate) - An ever-evolving, very opinionated architecture and dev environment for new Vue SPA projects using Vue CLI.
-*   [FortAwesome/vue-fontawesome](https://github.com/FortAwesome/vue-fontawesome) - Font Awesome Vue component
-*   [GoogleChromeLabs/webpack-libs-optimizations](https://github.com/GoogleChromeLabs/webpack-libs-optimizations) - Using a library in your webpack project?
-Here’s how to optimize it
-*   [thedaviddias/Front-End-Checklist](https://github.com/thedaviddias/Front-End-Checklist) - 🗂 The perfect Front-End Checklist for modern websites and meticulous developers
-*   [vuejs/vue](https://github.com/vuejs/vue) - This is the repo for Vue 2.
-For Vue 3, go to https://github.com/vuejs/core
-*   [javierbyte/cohesive-colors](https://github.com/javierbyte/cohesive-colors) - Tool that help you to create more cohesive color schemes.
-Add a tint to your existing colors.
-*   [moklick/frontend-stuff](https://github.com/moklick/frontend-stuff) - 📝 A continuously expanded list of frameworks, libraries and tools I used/want to use for building things on the web.
-Mostly JavaScript.
-*   [dypsilon/frontend-dev-bookmarks](https://github.com/dypsilon/frontend-dev-bookmarks) - Manually curated collection of resources for frontend web developers.

 ## ai-commit

 *   [di-sukharev/opencommit](https://github.com/di-sukharev/opencommit) - Auto-generate impressive commits with AI in 1 second 🤯🔫